U.S. could ratify Finnish NATO membership before August, Senate Republican leader says | Politics

 The U.S. Congress will seek to ratify Finland's application to join the Western military alliance NATO before going on holiday in August, U.S. Senate Republican leader Mitch McConnell said in Helsinki after meeting with Finland's President Sauli Niinisto.

-The U.S. Congress will seek to ratify Finland's application to join the Western military alliance NATO before going on holiday in August, U.S. Senate Republican leader Mitch McConnell said in Helsinki after meeting with Finland's President Sauli Niinisto.
-"Certainly we hope to achieve it before the August recess when Congress typically goes out of session," he told reporters on Monday.
+Canada, NATO's other North American ally, also promised quick ratification.
+"Certainly we hope to achieve it before the August recess when Congress typically goes out of session," McConnell told reporters on Monday.

-President Niinisto confirmed on Sunday that Finland would apply for NATO membership, in a historic policy shift prompted by Russia's invasion of Ukraine.
-McConnell said there was broad bipartisan support among U.S. lawmakers for the Finnish membership.
+Niinisto confirmed on Sunday that Finland would apply for NATO membership, in a historic policy shift prompted by Russia's Feb.
+24 invasion of Ukraine.
+Sweden is also planning to join.
+McConnell said there was broad bipartisan support among U.S. lawmakers for Finnish membership.

 "With regard to the size of the vote, it will be very significant.
 Not unanimous, but very significant," he said.
 McConnell stressed the Republican Party's commitment to continued U.S. participation in the military alliance.